dgee02/dgee02.github.io/README.md

 ## Description

 👋 Welcome to my portfolio website!
-I have created everything here from scratch.
+I have created all aspects of it from scratch.
 Feel free to dive in and discover more on the [live website](https://dgee02.github.io/)!

 ## Features

 - 📱 Responsive design for optimal viewing across devices
 - 🖌️ Styling with Tailwind CSS for rapid development and customizability
 - ✨ Interactive animations powered by Framer Motion
-- 🌐 Fetching website data from external API using Axios
+- 🌐 Dynamic content fetching for real-time updates and seamless content management

 ## Technologies Used